 Emergency response – providing emergency supports like shelter, food and day programs while someone is experiencing homelessness.

 Emergency sheltered – staying in overnight emergency shelters designed for people who are experiencing homelessness.

 Emerging practice – interventions that are new, innovative and hold promise based on some level of evidence of effectiveness or change that is not research-based and/or sufficient to be deemed a “promising” or “best” practice.

 Empowerment evaluation – refers to the application of evaluation techniques in facilitating self-determination.

 Enforcement - interventions that seek to strengthen community safety by responding to the crimes and community disorder issues associated with the importing, manufacturing, cultivating, distributing, possessing and using legal and illegal substances.

-Eviction prevention – refers to any strategy or program, usually geared at renters that is designed to keep individuals and families in their home and that helps them avoid entering into homelessness.
+Eviction prevention – refers to any strategy or program, usually geared at renters that is designed to keep individuals and families in their home and that helps them avoid homelessness.

 Family reconnection (and reunification) - client-driven case-management approach that seeks to identify and nurture opportunities to strengthen relationships and resolve conflicts between young people who leave home and their caregivers.

 Fetal Alcohol Spectrum Disorder (FASD) - is an umbrella term used to describe the range of disabilities and diagnoses that result from drinking alcohol during pregnancy.

 First Nations – refers to one of three distinct groups recognized as “Aboriginal” in the Constitution Act of 1982.
 The Métis and the Inuit are the other two distinct groups characterized as “Aboriginal” and should never be referred to as “First Nations.”